Click on the question to view the answer.

 You will need to upload your electronic file to our website monthly.

 You will need to setup a user ID and password for your organization to be able to upload your file.
-Information about how to get a user ID and password will be available at a later date.
+At the Wholesaler Portal Login webpage you can create a new account under the Account Management area.
+You will be able to create your own username and password.
+The Wholesaler Portal Login webpage is at https://tdorbt.tn.gov/WholesalerPortal/Login.aspx?ReturnUrl=%2fwholesalerportal%2fDefault.aspx.

 This account number is different depending on if you are a beer wholesaler or a tobacco wholesaler.